godaddy/engineering/_posts/2018-09-04-python-mocking.md

 <details><summary>Show error message.</summary>
 <p>

-In this case, the test fails, but there is not necessarily any error beyond `AssertionError: False is not true`.
+In this case, the test fails, but there is not necessarily any error beyond <code>AssertionError: False is not true</code>.
 </p>
 </details>

 <details><summary>Show the mistake.</summary>
 <p>

-The problem is the decorator order: as things stand, `mock_json` is mocking `main.validate`, and `mock_validate` is mocking `main.json`.
+The problem is the decorator order: as things stand, <code>mock_json</code> is mocking <code>main.validate</code>, and <code>mock_validate</code> is mocking <code>main.json</code>.
 Decorators move outward/upward from the decorated function, so the arguments need to have that order.
-When I set this up, there was no error, because the person object returned by `mock_validate` was taken as truthy, and the `True` that was returned by `mock_json` was found to not be a cat person.
+When I set this up, there was no error, because the person object returned by <code>mock_validate</code> was taken as truthy, and the <code>True</code> that was returned by <code>mock_json</code> was found to not be a cat person.

-Side note: I'm currently reading and enjoying [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) as part of our engineering book club, and I've been thinking about the way that some of these error-prone mocking situations come about in part because the functions we're testing are too long and/or work at multiple levels of abstraction.
+Side note: I'm currently reading and enjoying <a href="https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882">Clean Code</a> as part of our engineering book club, and I've been thinking about the way that some of these error-prone mocking situations come about in part because the functions we're testing are too long and/or work at multiple levels of abstraction.
 Why should one function be responsible for loading json from a file, validating that json, and also performing a classification?
 But we'll stick with it for now, since it's convenient for these examples.
 </p>
 </details>